dracula/visual-studio/INSTALL.md

 #### Downloading manually

-You can download the theme [from GitHub](https://github.com/dracula/visual-studio/archive/2022.zip) or [Microsoft's official extension store](https://marketplace.visualstudio.com/items?itemName=dracula-theme.dracula).
-But know that in this last option, you will always find support only for the latest version of Visual Studio.
+You can download the theme [from GitHub](https://github.com/dracula/visual-studio/archive/2022.zip).

 **Windows**

-- Latest/2022: Download the theme [from the Visual Studio Extensions Store (.vsix)](https://marketplace.visualstudio.com/items?itemName=dracula-theme.dracula).
 - Latest/2022: Download the theme [from GitHub (.zip)](https://github.com/dracula/visual-studio/archive/2022.zip) and unzip them.

 - 2019/2017: Download the theme [from GitHub (.zip)](https://github.com/dracula/visual-studio/archive/2019.zip) and unzip them.